Mucosa-associated lymphoid tissue: Role in disease

 MALT plays a role in regulating mucosal immunity.
 It may be the site of lymphomas, usually a non-Hodgkin lymphoma.
 A specific entity is the marginal zone B-cell lymphoma (a subtype of which is termed MALT lymphoma).
 Certain subtypes of marginal zone B cell lymphomas such as those occurring in the stomach are commonly caused by Helicobacter pylori infection.
-Peyer's Patches, groupings of lymphoid follicles in the mucus membrane, monitor the GALT closely to regulate pathogens that traverse through the area.
-Due to function of M cells in Peyer's Patches, adherence and transport of antigens across a single layer of epithelial cells, it's likely that dysfunction in these structures allow and entry point to pathogens.
+Peyer's Patches, groupings of lymphoid follicles in the mucous membrane, monitor the GALT closely to regulate pathogens that traverse through the area.
+Due to the function of M cells in Peyer's patches, involving the adherence and transport of antigens across a single layer of epithelial cells, dysfunction in these structures could allow an entry point to pathogens.